-During the three and nine months ended September 30, 2019 and 2018, the Company recorded no income tax benefits for the net operating losses (NOLs) incurred due to the uncertainty of realizing a benefit from those items.
+During the three months ended March 31, 2020 and 2019, the Company recorded no income tax benefits for the net operating losses (NOLs) incurred due to the uncertainty of realizing a benefit from those items.
+The Company continues to maintain a full valuation allowance against its net deferred tax assets.